 6. Mathematical and Statistical Modeling

-As cognitive neuroscience theories develop, they seek to develop mathematical models that can translate vague hypotheses into unambiguous equations, which can yield exact quantitative predictions that are easier to falsify.
-Statistical modeling is important to simplify complex patterns of data, which is critical for ‘big data’ such as the findings of neuroimaging studies.
-Several CCN faculty are using both types of models with the help of Katherine Heller, an expert in machine learning and Bayesian statistics.
-Models used by CCN labs to analyze neuroimaging data include graph theory (Adcock and Cabeza labs), Bayesian models (Adcock, Egner, and Huettel labs), game theory (Huettel lab), diffusion models (Madden lab), and biologically plausible neural circuit models (Adcock and Groh labs).
+In tandem with experimental advances, cognitive neuroscientists seek to develop mathematical models that can translate hypotheses into equations, yielding precise, quantitative predictions.
+Such models can also lend coherence to large bodies of experimental findings.
+Likewise, statistical modeling can help simplify complex data, producing novel insights.
+Both Katherine Heller and John Pearson focus on machine learning and Bayesian statistics, including their application to neuroscience questions.
+Models used by CCN labs to analyze data include graph theory (Adcock and Cabeza labs), Bayesian models (Adcock, Egner, and Huettel and Pearson labs), game theory (Huettel lab), diffusion models (Madden lab), and biologically plausible neural circuit models (Adcock and Groh labs).